JVMRally/Lambda/README.md

 # Lambda

-A bot for the JVMRally Discord server.
+A General purpose bot for Discord servers.

 ## Features